Home

 Solar eclipses

 J.C.
 Whitcomb and D. B. DeYoung (1979) The Moon: Its Creation, Form and Significance claim that God deliberately designed the moon to appear the same size as the sun.
 Therefore, it is not a coincidence that the sun is 400 times bigger and 400 times farther from the Earth than the Moon.
 It was designed to cause solar eclipses.
 There are at least three facts that show that the Sun–Earth–Moon system was not designed to produce a maximum number of total solar eclipses maximally visible by humans on Earth.
-What about lunar eclipses?

 Firstly, only a total eclipse produces complete coverage of the Sun by the Moon.
 Only 26% of all eclipses visible on Earth are total eclipses.
-The rest, 74%, are different forms of partial eclipses [4].
+The rest, 74%, are partial eclipses [4].
 Furthermore, total solar eclipses appear in other geographic areas as partial eclipses.
 The reason is that the distance Moon - Earth is variable.
 The Moon's distance varies each month between approximately 357,000 kilometers (222,000 mi) and 406,000 km (252,000 mi) due to its elliptical orbit around the Earth.
 A full moon is up to 14% larger and 30% brighter than one at its farthest point [5].
 If the Moon is further away from the Earth it appears smaller and is unable to completely cover the sun.
 Furthermore, the distance Sun–Earth is on average 150 million kilometers: it varies from 147 million km to 152 million km [6].
 In fact on average the sun is 393 in stead of 400 times farther away from the Earth as the moon.

 ANNULAR SOLAR ECLIPSE